TobyHFerguson/cdsw-demo-short/README.md

 ```
 This will create a directory called `cdsw-demo-short`

+Go into your workbench and, on the left hand side, hit the 'refresh circle' to sync the workbench with the updated filesystem.
+You'll now see all your files listed in the workbench.

 From here on, when you open up python or R sessions then you need to change the working directory to that directory, like this: In the console of the session:

 ### Python